dopeboy/curriculum-2.0/unitsYear2/5-speechSynthesis/README.md

 ##Check for Understanding
 ~~A note to curriculum writers: How will the teacher know that all the students were successful.
 How do we know they learned the skills listed above?~~

+##How to Submit
+The teacher must ask students to share the link to their project on your school's [Project Submission Form.](https://docs.google.com/a/scripted.org/spreadsheets/d/1kaVH9hmkDCbBul19583UMPxl6IJ3-4pHgBQ2BU6TKDk/edit#gid=0)

 ##Homework
 ~~A note to curriculum writers: Will you be giving any homework?~~